-- 1. Replaces the first specified --via via\file argument with the sequence of argument words extracted from the via file, including recursively processing any nested --via commands in the via file. - 2.
+- 1. Replaces the first specified --via via\file argument with the sequence of argument words that are extracted from the via file, including recursively processing any nested --via commands in the via file. - 2.
 Processes any subsequent --via via\file arguments in the same way, in the order they are presented.

-That is, via files are processed in the order you specify them, and each via file is processed completely including processing nested via files before processing the next via file.
+That is, via files are processed in the order that you specify them.
+Each via file is processed completely, including any nested via files contained in that file, before processing the next via file.

-13.2 Via file syntax rules on page 13-404.
-11.156 --via=filename on page 11-386.
+13.2 Via file syntax rules on page 13-407 11.156 --via=filename on page 11-389